FineRedMist/bg3_mod_epic6/README.md

 The mod is now live on Nexus Mods at: https://www.nexusmods.com/baldursgate3/mods/8133

 ## What is Epic 6?
-D&amp;D Epic 6 limits level progressing to 6th level (where power between casters and melee start to diverge substantially).
+D&amp;D Epic 6 limits level progression to 6th level (where power between casters and melee starts to diverge substantially).
 After which, at 8k experience (configurable), you earn a feat.

+There are now additional variations to earn feats after level 12 and 20 level caps.

 ## Outline of Basic Method

-I gather information about each of the feats dynamically at runtime.
+I gather information about each feat dynamically at runtime.
 I examine features, abilities (and their constraints), and proficiencies.
 I then generate a list of feats the player can select and provide mechanisms for the player to select options for each feat.

 To achieve this, a 'spell' is granted to each character that can level.
-This provides access to the feat granting panel when the character has feat points.
-When the player does not, there are configuration and debug options that can be explored, such as changing the amount of experience per feat or showing feats that are filtered (and why).
+This provides access to the feat-granting panel when the character has feat points.
+When the player does not, there are configuration and debug options that can be explored, such as changing the amount of experience per feat or displaying filtered feats (and their reasons).

-The 'spell' is sent to the server (even in a single player game there is a server instance) that gathers all of the feats and player data to send back to the client.
+The 'spell' is sent to the server (even in a single-player game, there is a server instance) that gathers all of the feats and player data to send back to the client.
 The client then uses imgui to render the selections.

 ### Basic Functionality